“A stitch in time saves nine.”

 You may have overlapping colored objects in your PDF document, for example text or an image on a colored background.
 If so, you can specify what should happen with these colors when they are printed:

 Knockout, meaning that the colors of the object in the foreground cut out the area underneath.
 In other words, the background color is erased and the resulting color will be the foreground color.

 Overprint, meaning that the colors of the object are printed on top of the background colors.
 The resulting color is a combination of the foreground and the background color.

 The designer needs to know what the default settings are in the design tool (InDesign or Illustrator) and make the appropriate changes for the artwork being prepared.
-To avoid the special finish elements knocking out the other print plates the elements must be set to Overprint.
+To avoid the special finish elements from knocking out other print plates, elements must be set to Overprint.
 This is crucial for spot varnishes that are meant to highlight underlying areas of the design, otherwise the varnish would be applied directly onto the paper.